About Us

 Greetings from Chief Executive Director, Chair of the Board

-It is often said that the mission of a university is education, research and social contribution, but looking back, I believe that Chuo University has set the development of humanity as its greatest mission.
-This is development, of course, that leads to education, research, and social contribution.
-The Igirisu Horitsu Gakko (English Law School), founded in the Kanda district of central Tokyo 137 years ago has become the Chuo University of today through a glorious history and tradition of practical learning.
-Chuo University has a strong record of success in preparing students who pass competitive national examinations, and, especially in the Japanese legal community, a large percentage of those in Japan's legal profession have been Chuo graduates.
-We are very proud of this.
-However, the number of students who have passed the qualification examinations for lawyers, certified public accountants, etc. is not the only unique feature of Chuo University.
+Dating back 140 years, the Igirisu Horitsu Gakko (English Law School) was founded in the Kanda district of central Tokyo with an aim to establish a modern legal system in Japan which was needed to revise the unequal treaties concluded with western countries in Edo Era.
+This predecessor has become the Chuo University of today through its glorious history and tradition of practical learning.
+Chuo University has a strong record of success in preparing students for competitive national qualification examinations, especially in the Japanese legal field.
+Chuo graduates have made up a large percentage of the legal profession in Japan.
+We are very proud of this fact, however, the number of students and graduates who have passed the qualification examinations for lawyers, certified public accountants, etc., is not the only unique feature of Chuo University.

-Masahiko Omura,
+Masahiko Omura

 Chief Executive Director, Chair of the Board, Chuo University